Ph.D. Anthropology & History, University of Michigan

 Previously, I have examined the technopolitics of biometric identification in South African welfare and humanitarian infrastructure in Kenya.
 This grew into a larger project on surveillance technologies in sub-Saharan Africa.

 I also have an interest in the sociology of knowledge, particularly in the field of economics.
 While working in the aid industry before graduate school, I witnessed the rise of a more assertive approach to evidence by development economists, particularly through the use of randomized control trials (RCTs).
 I have published on their claims to expertise and the ongoing debates over uncertainty within the field, and I am currently conducting research on the history of economics in East Africa.

 Prior to graduate school, I worked as a researcher at infoDev, a division of the World Bank, writing on the growth of mobile connectivity and financial services.

 African history; political, legal, and economic anthropology; states & bureaucracies; markets & capitalism; borders & smuggling; infrastructure; science & technology studies.

-If you are interested in being supervised by Kevin Donovan, please see the links below for more information:
+If you are interested in being supervised by Kevin Donovan, please see the links below (open in new windows) for more information: